jordanpotti/guardduty-opsec/README.md

 **OPSEC Guidelines**

 - Make sure your C2 servers are behind Load Balancers or redirectors.
-- Leverage tools such as mod_rewrite to restrict and control expectedtraffic to your C2 servers.
+- Leverage tools such as mod_rewrite to restrict and control expected traffic to your C2 servers.
 - Use CDN's or Domain Fronting as redirectors. https://github.com/bluscreenofjeff/Red-Team-Infrastructure-Wiki#domain-fronting

 **Default severity: High**